Important Puppy Development Stages – Week By Week

 At 3 weeks old, this is also the point at which puppies start teething – cutting their first deciduous baby teeth.
 Obviously the teeth are appearing for a reason!
 Some breeders will start to offer the first tastes of solid food at this point.
 Especially if the litter is a large one and putting a strain on the mother dog.

-It is lovely to watch a litter of 3 week old puppies beginning to interact with their brothers and sisters.
-This is when play begins and you’ll even hear the puppies start to play growl at one another.
+I love watching a litter of 3 week old puppies beginning to interact with their brothers and sisters.
+This is when play begins and when I start to hear my puppies give little play growls at one another.

 4 Week Old Puppies

-4 week old puppies will look much more doggy than their younger selves.
+4 week old puppies my puppies are looking much more doggy than they did a week ago.
 They are running, playing enthusiastically, and have started to wag their little tails.

 The puppies will start to show bowel control as they move away from the other puppies to defecate.
 And solid food is becoming a major part of their diet.